quicwg/base-drafts/draft-ietf-quic-transport.md

 (e.g., IPv6 Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
 DPLPMTUD can also optionally use these messages.
-This use of ICMP messages is potentially vulnerable to off-path attacks that successfully guess the IP address 3-tuple and reduce the PMTU to a bandwidth-inefficient value.
+This use of ICMP messages is potentially vulnerable to off-path attacks that successfully guess the connection's 4-tuple and reduce the PMTU to a bandwidth-inefficient value.

 An endpoint MUST ignore an ICMP message that claims the PMTU has decreased below 1280 bytes.